wjianbo/blog-data/content/cn/issues/41_Linux笔记.md

 ---

-Get rid of read only filesystem folders (like /usr)
+Get rid of read only filesystem folders (like /usr) on Steam Deck

 ```bash
 sudo steamos-readonly disable